dreams897/pokecrystal/README.md

 * The Day Care aims to be massively improved with new sprites, a PC in the corner, more accessable entrance, and will be added to the map/Fly
 * Tangela will be exclusive to the Safari Zone
 * New trades have been added, see list below!
-* Wild Pokémon areas aim to be a balance between Red, Blue and Yellow
+* Wild Pokémon areas aim to be a balance between Red, Blue and Yellow with the addition of Nite spawns!

 ### Roadmap: